pdefusco/MLOps/README.md

-# An ML Ops Workflow using Cloudera Machine Learning and Cloudera Data Engineering
+# An MLOps Workflow using Cloudera Machine Learning and Cloudera Data Engineering